vibhu253/DataWrangling/Python-Challenge/PyBoss/README.md

 -State abbreviated to its two-letter code

-# The script will prompt the user to indicate if the input file has a header

-There was four input files - 2 original input files
-                             2 files with same data as input files but with no header This is how the script has to be invoked as follows with 2 arguments
+This is how the script has to be invoked as follows with 2 arguments

 # $python main.py inputfile outputfile